SemanticLab/semanticlab.github.io/howto/selavy_alpha.md

 </div>

-A demo of the early aplha version of Sélavy tool
+A demo of the early alpha version of Sélavy tool

 http://tools.semlab.io/